How Social Security Numbers are Assigned

 Additional Resources

-If you want to learn more about the process, visit the Social Security Administration website.
+To learn more about the process, visit the Social Security Administration website.
 On the website, you can:

 • Learn how to get cards and how to request replacement cards